juliankrispel/react-rocket/site/content/post/react-redux-optimization.md

 )(SimpleListItem);
 ```

 We're doing the right thing, we're connecting the component only to the state that it needs.
-However when `selectedItem` gets updated, all the `ListItem` components rerender, because the object we're returning from `selectedItem` has changed.
+However when `selectedItem` gets updated, all the `ListItem` components re-render, because the object we're returning from `selectedItem` has changed.
 Before it was `{ selectedItem: 123 }`, now it is `{ selectedItem: 120 }`.

 Now bear in mind that we're using the `selectedItem` value to check whether the current item is selected.
 So the only thing our component really needs to know is whether it is selected or not - in essence - a `Boolean`.
 Booleans are great since there are only two possible states, `true` or `false`.
-So if we return a boolean instead of `selectedItem`, only the two items for which the boolean changes will rerender, which is all we need. `mapStateToProps` actually takes in the components `props` as it's second argument, we can use that to check wether this is in fact the selected item.
+So if we return a boolean instead of `selectedItem`, only the two items for which the boolean changes will re-render, which is all we need. `mapStateToProps` actually takes in the components `props` as it's second argument, we can use that to check whether this is in fact the selected item.
 Here's how that'll look like:

 ```js
 const ListItem = connect(